mycodedstuff/db-migration/README.md

 #### Explore

 1. Define, identify and sync indexes
-2. Schema specific enums
-3. Report columns defined in database not in Haskell schema
+2. Report columns defined in database not in Haskell schema
-4. DROP DDL statements
+3. DROP DDL statements

+#### Caveats

+1. If an enum isn't named differently in database then instead of renaming the enum library will create a new enum and alter the columns type.
+2. If a sequence isn't named correctly in database then library will create a new sequence and this new sequence won't have last_val/currval of the existing sequence

 #### Notes